OddsSeeker.com, like many internet media publications, runs on funding from our advertising partners.

 Is gambling legal in Ohio?

 Yes, gambling at land-based casinos is legal in Ohio (as long as you’re gambling at one of Ohio’s legal casinos).
-Since Michigan online gambling, New Jersey online gambling, and Pennsylvania online gambling was legalized, many states are now in a hurry to legalize gambling, too.
+Since online casinos in Michigan, online casinos in New Jersey, and online casinos in Pennsylvania were legalized, many states are now in a hurry to legalize gambling, too.

 If you live in Ohio (or are just visiting) and are of legal betting age, you can legally place bets at one of the state’s many casinos.

 It’s taken some time for Ohio to legalize this type of gambling.
 It was only 2012 when the Buckeye State legalized casinos within the state under certain circumstances.
 In the same year, Ohio legalized video lottery terminals at racetracks.

 Gambling is also legal in Ohio at racetracks (similar to the gambling laws in many U.S. states).